 But I’m calling this BROWNIE FUDGE.
 Because it’s pretty much just fudge in brownie costume.
 When I asked you all on Instagram which you type of brownie you preferred, cakey or fudgey, you ALL preferred dark fudgey brownies!
-Unpopular opinion: I actually prefer rich cakey brownies, so I have those coming to the blog soon too, if those are for you.
-But if you’re a rich fudgey dark brownie person, you will love these!
+Unpopular opinion: I actually prefer rich cakey brownies, but if you’re a rich fudgey dark brownie person, you will love these!

 These brownies are flourless and paleo.
 I had to make them 6 times to get them right.
 The first time they were TOO rich (yes, there is such thing!)
-I ate one bite and felt like I needed to lay down.
 The second batch I reduced the chocolate chips and the cacao powder, but they didn’t have much structure.
 They were almost too melt in your mouth.
 The final attempt was the perfect blend of the first few attempts.
-They are still dark and rich but not too intense, with just enough sweetness with a perfect gooey fudgey bite.
-These brownies are the perfect paleo dessert, and safe on a modified low fodmap diet!
+They are still dark and rich but not too intense, with just enough sweetness with a perfect gooey fudgy bite.
+These brownies are the perfect paleo dessert, and safe on a modified low FODMAP diet!

 The chocolate chips used in this recipe matter!